 One of the unforgettable images from The Pilgrim's Progress is the heavy load that Pilgrim always carried around on his back.
 This crushing load was his sin which rolled away when he came to the cross.
 Picture from Dangerous Journey.
 Pictured Below: John Bunyan's The Road From the City of Destruction to the Celestial City.
 View the picture in a larger format here

 - Bunyan's illegal imprisonment may have spared him from a worse fate.
 If he had been released and resentenced, he could have been banished from England under threat of hanging if he returned.

-- Many others beside Bunyan were held prisoner during this time, including Quaker founder George Foxe.
-Many of Bunyan's own church members were incarcerated with him during his twelve year stay.
+- Many others besides Bunyan were held prisoner during this time, including Quaker founder George Foxe.
+Many of Bunyan's own church members were incarcerated with him during his twelve-year stay.

 - When John was first sentenced to prison, his wife Elizabeth miscarried a child, adding to both their woes.

 - Pilgrim's Progress as we know it isn't as Bunyan first wrote it.
 He issued several revised editions, adding new characters.